anujashirahatti5-jpg/graph-canvas-buddy/README.md

 npm run dev
 ## ⚠️ TypeScript Strict Mode Note

-Due to **Lovable platform limitations**, the following configuration files are **read-only** inside the editor:
+## ⚠️ TypeScript Strict Mode Note

+In the initial project setup, certain TypeScript configuration files were not editable in the hosted development environment:

 - tsconfig.json
 - tsconfig.app.json
 - package.json

-After exporting the project to GitHub, strict mode can be enabled locally by updating:
+After exporting the project to GitHub, **TypeScript strict mode was enabled locally** by updating:

 ```json
 {